Skip to main content

 Harissa

-A porridge made from korkot (dried or roasted cracked wheat) and fat-rich meat, usually chicken or lamb.
-It's cooked for a long time, traditionally overnight in a tonir (underground clay oven).
+A porridge of korkot (dried or roasted cracked wheat) and fatty meat, usually chicken or lamb, cooked down for hours, traditionally overnight in a tonir, the underground clay oven.

 Ghapama